molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/coc_umcg_research_clusters.md

 e-learing: "Privacy in research".
 If you have a contract (aanstelling) with the UMCG go to lms.umcg.nl and search for privacy to find the e-learing.
 If this does not work or you do not have a UMCG contract please go to:
 [Privacy in Research - GDPR / AVG (E-learning only; PWO)](https://umcg.capp12.nl/open-courses/recourses/699/storefront)
-- Permission to access the HPC cluster is limited to scientists that have signed this Code of Conduct and submitted a pdf scan of the signed document in sRAM or mailed it to [the helpdesk](../contact/).
+- Permission to access the HPC cluster is limited to scientists that have read this Code of Conduct and agree to abide by it and have mailed this agreement to [the helpdesk](../contact/) as specified below under “Conclusion and Signature”.
 - In addition users of the HPC cluster also have to abide by the UMCG IT User Guidelines (accessible via https://umcg.zenya.work/portal/ search for “UMCG Richtlijn IT Gebruik”).
 - Users of the HPC cluster need to abide by the Research Code UMCG, accessible via https://umcg.zenya.work/portal/ search for “Research Code UMCG” or via this link:
 [UMCG research code](https://researchcode.umcgresearch.org/en/w/introduction)
 - Users of the HPC cluster are obliged to adhere to the UMCG clear-screen policy: assure no unauthorized people